 In order to avoid ordering a new stillage for each large-dimension glass shipment (about 800 kg of metal each time!), AGC Glass Europe teamed up with a stillage supplier to design the P08 stillage.
 This can be dismantled, so that if a part breaks it goes back to our stillage supplier for replacement.
 These stillages are returned after each shipment to our customers.
 At the end of their lifetime, the stillages are recycled.

 Sustainable use of wood in packaging for glass products

-Glass shipped in breakbulk is packed in wooden boxes.
+Glass shipped in break-bulk cargo may still be packed in wooden boxes.
 Today, all of the wood that is used by AGC Belgium, Netherlands, France and Czech Republic comes from PEFC certified wood sources (Programme for the Endorsement of Forest Certification schemes).
 This ecolabel means that the wood comes from sustainably managed forests.

 AGC not only uses sustainable wood sources for packaging, it also strives to reduce the amount of wood used by optimising the packaging design.
 Our wooden flask packaging has been standardised to an optimum size in order to fit both the laminated and the float glass products in the BENEFRA region.